 Update on the Adverse Weather Alert

-As expected, the Trinidad and Tobago Meteorological Service has extended the Adverse Weather Alert as Tropical Wave 08 moves into the Caribbean Sea, the ITCZ lingering across the are and Tropical Wave 09 nears the Eastern Caribbean.
-While a lull in activity is forecast by late this evening, another round of showers and thunderstorms are forecast later tonight, particularly after midnight.
+As expected, the Trinidad and Tobago Meteorological Service has extended the Adverse Weather Alert as Tropical Wave 09 and the ITCZ affects T&T. While a lull in activity is forecast over the next few hours, another round of showers and thunderstorms are forecast later tonight, particularly after midnight.
 Scattered to widespread showers and thunderstorms are possible across both islands.
 As we’ve forecast, this event has shaped up to be our first heavy rainfall event for 2019.